 There are three very good reasons why revenge might have evolved in humans.
 First, revenge may have deterred would-be aggressors from committing acts of aggression against our ancestors.
 Ancestral humans were group-living creatures who lived, worked, and ate in the presence of others.
 Thus the outcomes of their aggressive encounters with other individuals quickly became public knowledge.
 If our ancestors saw that someone didn’t seek revenge after being harmed, they may have concluded that he was an easy mark, then tried to take advantage of him themselves.

 Research suggests that these social dynamics still play out today.
-Social psychologists have shown in the laboratory that a victim will retaliate more strongly against his or her provoker when an audience has witnessed the provocation, especially if the audience lets the victim know that he or she looks weak because of the abuse he or she suffered.
+Social psychologists have shown in the laboratory that a victim will retaliate more strongly against their provoker when an audience has witnessed the provocation, especially if the audience lets the victim know that they look weak because of the abuse they suffered.
 In fact, when people find out that bystanders think less of them because of the harm they’ve endured, they’ll actually go out of their way—even at substantial cost to themselves—to retaliate against their provokers.
 Moreover, when two men have an argument on the street, the mere presence of a third person doubles the likelihood that the encounter will escalate from an exchange of words to an exchange of blows.

 Second, when ancestral humans were harmed by others, the propensity for revenge may have helped them deter the aggressors from harming them again.
 In highly mobile modern societies such as ours, often we can simply end relationships in which we’ve been betrayed.
 But in the close societies in which our earliest hominid ancestors lived, moving away usually wasn’t a good option.
 In fact, ostracism from the group was often a severe punishment that carried the risk of death.
 Therefore, our ancestors often had to find more direct ways to cope with the despots and bullies in their midst.
 One way to cope with someone who has taken advantage of you is to make it less profitable for that person to do so again.